Extending global-local view alignment for self-supervised learning with remote sensing imagery: Methodology

 \subsection{DINO-TP}

 \textbf{Architecture } \cref{fig:dino} shows the model structure.
-The student and teacher networks in DINO are two neural networks with the same architecture $g$ but different weights $\theta_t$ and $\theta_s$.
+The student and teacher networks in DINO have same architecture $g$ but different weights $\theta_t$ and $\theta_s$.
 Two sets of augmented views $x_1$ and $x_2$ are generated from the same image.
+The global view covers the majority of the initial image and the local view only covers a small part.
 The student network receives both global and local crops as inputs, whereas the teacher network only receives global crops.
-Specifically, the global view covers the majority of the initial image and the local view only contains a small portion of it.
-In this way, the model is trained to match the individual local views to global views in the feature space.
+The model is trained to match the individual local views to global views in the feature space.